-At Fresh Dental, one of the many ways we provide superior dental care is through the use of dental x-rays that allows our dentists Drs.
+At Fresh Dental, one of the many ways we provide superior dental care is through the use of dental X-rays that allow our dentists Drs.
 Thayer Bouali, Joti Johal, Amit Ganglani, and Richard Dunning to detect decay and disease earlier than what’s possible with a basic oral exam.
 As a new patient, you will most likely receive a dental x-ray; Drs.
 Bouali, Johal, Ganglani, and Dunning may also choose to have one taken if you have signs or a history of disease or decay, or if your teeth are touching and making it difficult to see all surfaces.
-Digital x-rays, also known as digital radiographs, are quickly taking the place of traditional film-based dental x-rays and have become one of the most important advances in dental technology today, offering our patients substantial benefits.
+Digital X-rays, also known as digital radiographs, are quickly taking the place of traditional film-based dental X-rays and have become one of the most important advances in dental technology today, offering our patients substantial benefits.

 What Is a Digital X-Ray?